Installation Professionals Business Insurance

 Phishing emails sent to employees can trick them into revealing personal information, such as passwords to online accounts.
 They often mimic a trusted entity, such as your business, a manager, or a popular website.

-If one of your employees clicks on a link in a phishing email, or downloads an attachment from an unknown source, the security of your system could be compromised.
+If one of your employees clicks on a link in a phishing email, or downloads an attachment from an unknown source, the network security of your system could be compromised.
 Cyber insurance will help your business pay any resulting costs, but the best method is to educate your employees to prevent these incidents from happening in the first place.

 Other important policies for installers to consider